ITMS Tools, Devices, Systems

 - Maintenance activity

-Cameras placed high above roadway, located in areas to provide line of sight to view other nearby traffic control devices.
+Cameras are placed high above the roadway, located in areas to provide line of sight to view other nearby traffic control devices.

 Roadway Weather Information System (RWIS)

 RWIS measures atmospheric, pavement and water level conditions including:

 - Surface and sub-surface temperature

 - Dew temperature

 The system is composed of a group of stations (gauges) that are designed and operated to make observations about flooding and/or erosion.
 The system monitors rainfall events, high flow events and erosion